 How to Repair It

-If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
-These entail:
+If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
+This entails:

 - Broken capacitator that’s overheating the motor.